 I've heard a similar thing before: is it the same?

-No. The principle of this new intelligent floor is different from that of the floors "triboelectrics"Already seen.
-In that case, electricity is generated through friction as nanofibers rub against each other.
+No. The principle of this new intelligent floor is different from that of the floors "triboelectrics"already seen.
+In that case the electricity is generated through friction as nanofibers rub against each other.

 PaveGen, intelligent floor